 I always used to say I had a ‘black thumb.’

 Me on the other hand?
 I have struggled to keep my plant babies alive for years.
+But now I have a cocktail herb harden and I am loving every minute of learning to care for them.

 Simple syrups are such an easy way to tweak a cocktail recipe.
 I love infusing syrups with herbs, spices and fruits for a totally new flavor profile.